SasukeFreestyle/XTLS-Iran-Reality/README.md

 https://github.com/XTLS/Xray-core/releases

-To download the zip file, we can use the wget command.
+To download the Xray-linux-64.zip file, we can use the wget command.
 Then we will unzip the file.

 ```